damirj/Lego-Classification/README.md

 I've made a web app to run inference on my trained models.
 I was following this [tutorial](https://www.youtube.com/watch?v=EoYfa6mYOG4).
 The app is basicaly the same from the tutorial with little changes. **Model is not uploaded on github**.

+### Android app

+I've made a android app to run inference on my trained models.
+Following mostly tflite documentation. **Model is not uploaded on github**